HackPartners/silver/README.md

 ```

 ### Initialize the SilverClient
-In order to initialize the SilverClient, you will require:
+In order to initialize the SilverClient, you will require the following variables:

 * distributor (HackTrain)
 * pointOfSale (GB)